propromo-software/propromo/propromo.docs/src/content/docs/about.md

 ---
 title: What is Propromo?
-description: Get started building your docs site with Starlight.
+description: "Project Progress Monitoring".
+Share your project progress with clients.
+Your client wants to be involved.
+Propromo makes it possible.
 ---

 ## About Propromo